 Gone are the days when IAS aspirants only had the option of creating hard notes.
 Nowadays, thanks to technology, you always have the choice of creating soft notes.

-· You can save up on a lot of time that you would otherwise spend on searching through notes, or waiting to get home to start your revision
+# You can save up on a lot of time that you would otherwise spend searching through notes, or waiting to get home to start your revision.

-There is not a better way to ascertain the growth and knowledge you have gained till date, other than by giving mock tests.
+There is not a better way to ascertain the growth and knowledge you have gained to date, other than by giving mock tests.